Maria Banuș

 In the mid-1960s, Banuș underwent a significant break with her earlier style, causing her to re-evaluate her politics as well as the proper role of the artist.
 The subsequent volumes, starting with Tocmai ieșeam din arenă (1967), Portretul din Fayum (1970) and Oricine și ceva (1972), and through Orologiu cu figuri (1984) or Carusel (1989), showcase some of her recurring themes, but also emphasize the presence of a profoundly altered universe, expressed tragically or playfully and underscoring the extent of her lyricism.
 Her 1980 Himera includes short evocative prose pieces, essays and confessions; her two plays (Ziua cea mare, 1951; Oaspeți de la mansardă, 1978) are insignificant.
 She published anthologies of German poetry (1969), modern Austrian poetry (1970) and worldwide love poetry (1974; 1987).
-She won the Romanian Academy's George Coșbuc Prize in 1949, the State Prize in 1951, the special prize of the Romanian Writers' Union in 1986 and the Herder Prize in 1989.
+She won the Romanian Academy's George Coșbuc Prize in 1949, the State Prize in 1951, the Order of the Star of the Romanian Socialist Republic 3rd class in 1971, the special prize of the Romanian Writers' Union in 1986, and the Herder Prize in 1989.

-Banuș died in Bucharest in 1999.
+Banuș died in Bucharest in 1999 and was buried in the city's Filantropia Cemetery.